Big-Life-Lab/PHES-ODM-Doc/specs/lists-spec.md

 3\) combine the 10 headers of the listSet with the other with the other sets.
 Sort by alphabetical order.
 Display.

 \--\>

+Questions for the implementation

+1\) There are more then 10 parts is this intented or a typo?
+Bellow are the parts found in rc.3.7 with setID of listSet. dataType aggScale aggSet aggregation attribute class compartment domain group measure method missingness missingnessSet nomenclature quality qualitySet specSet specimen table unitSet unit

+1.1\) By heading do you mean the h2 or h3 from sets?

+2\) Is there any further filtering you want done?
+In the past we have discussed filterring for only inputs is this no longer the case?

+3\) You wish sets and lists to be sorted alphabetically together or should that be done after.
+Keeping sets first and sorted then lists sorted.